Get-authlib-injector.md

 Character Encoding

-All APIs should use the HTTPS protocol.
+All APIs should use HTTPS.

-Error Message Format
+Error Format

 {